 He said, “I don’t want to catch a disease from you.”

 I said, “I don’t have an STD or AIDS.”

+His response?
 “Well, yes but I don’t know that for sure.”

 He looked doubtful and Eliza gave him AIDS statistics, but he didn’t believe her, either.
 I told him, “Jesus would have shook my hand.”

 He said, “Jesus would have killed you.
 You are so far from being saved.
 You can feed the hungry, but in 100 years you will be dust and I will be in the kingdom of Heaven with God.”

 I stopped talking and Eliza said, “Dominick, no need to say anymore.
 Some people cannot change what they think or believe about others.”

 I then received multiple hugs, since none of them believed they could catch anything from me.
 Even if I was HIV+, which I’m not, you cannot catch an STD from a handshake or a hug.
 Others debated the guy in my defense.
 I just was glad Robert was not there to hear the ugliness.
 It would have broke his heart.

 The Chik-Fil-a management came out to see if I was okay because they heard someone harassed me.
 They were in disbelief at his insensitivity.
 This is WHY we protest.
 This is why we must stand up for love and equality.
 It is this kind of hate that we fight.
 This is the ignorance we try to educate and this is why we cannot let the hate continue.
 Today, I saw true hatred and ugliness hidden behind the guise of religion and it made me scared.
 What kind of future are we giving our children?
 I want Robert to grow up in a world of love, peace and respect.
 I know he already has those virtues, but how do I keep the ugliness from making him feel like the beauty of the world is just an illusion?